-Investment Companies, Exchange-Traded Funds and Exchange-Traded Notes
+Investment Companies, Including Exchange-Traded Funds

-Investment Companies.
-Under the 1940 Act, a Portfolio's investment in securities issued by investment companies, subject to certain exceptions, currently is limited to (1) 3% of the total voting stock of any one investment company, (2) 5% of the Portfolio's total assets with respect to any one investment company and (3) 10% of the Portfolio's total assets in the aggregate (such limits do not apply to investments in money market funds).

-Exemptions in the 1940 Act or the rules thereunder or exemptive orders granted by the Securities and Exchange Commission (the "SEC"), may allow a Portfolio to invest in another investment company in excess of (1), (2) or (3) described in the preceding paragraph.
+Under the 1940 Act, a Portfolio's investment in securities issued by other investment companies, subject to certain exceptions, currently is limited to (1) 3% of the total voting stock of any one investment company, (2) 5% of the Portfolio's total assets with respect to any one investment company and (3) 10% of the Portfolio's total assets in the aggregate (such limits do not apply to investments in money market funds).
+Exemptions in the 1940 Act or the rules thereunder or exemptive orders granted by the Securities and Exchange Commission (the "SEC"), may allow a Portfolio to invest in another investment company in excess of these limits.
+With respect to a Portfolio's investments in exchange-traded funds ("ETFs"), the Fund may enter into an agreement with certain ETFs pursuant to SEC exemptive orders obtained by the ETFs, and on which the Portfolio may rely, that permit the Portfolio to invest in excess of the limits in the 1940 Act and the rules thereunder.
+These agreements and orders also may require the Investment Manager to vote the Portfolio's ETF shares in proportion to votes cast by other ETF stockholders and may subject the Portfolio to other requirements in connection with investments in these ETFs.